POlLLOGAMER/DNC-DIAC-NET-CHAIN/README.md

 - **Clear Startup Requirements:**
   The README and codebase now guide you through missing dependencies (e.g., Tkinter) and common mistakes.

+## New Features and Improvements (2025-08)

+### Implemented DIAC Infinity 2
+Due to an imminent failure in DIAC Infinity 1, caused by its public key, and although DNC could still resist despite this vulnerability, I decided to upgrade to **DIAC Infinity 2**.

+Since I cannot currently upload the DIAC Infinity 2 paper to OSF —even though it is revolutionary— I decided to implement it directly into DNC.

 ---

 **These features collectively make DNC more robust, user-friendly, and secure—ready for both power users and newcomers.**